-After each use, allow the adhesive to drain out the drain hole.
+After each use, allow the adhesive to drain from the drain hole.
 It is best to wipe tank walls and hole edges before the adhesive sets up.
-Spray all tank surfaces with silicone spray before each use to aid in removal of hardened material
+Spray all tank surfaces with silicone spray before each use to aid in removal of hardened material.

 How can I adjust the flow for using materials with different viscosity?